ollerwagen/dromedar/README.md

 Thus, e.g. `./droml ExamplePrograms/Primes.drm -l -o Primes.s -s` writes the `clang`-generated Assembly code to `Primes.s`, while printing the output of the lexer to the console.

+### Graphics Module

+The language also features a module called `Turtle` for creating turtle graphics.
+It uses the [Simple and Fast Multimedia Library (SFML)](https://www.sfml-dev.org/index.php), which, in turn, is built on OpenGL.

+The way SFML is installed depends very much on the operating system - I have only tested it on my machine which runs Ubuntu Linux 20.04.
+Building the library works as follows:

+    sudo make setup-edulib
+    make edulib

+The first command need only be run once - it installs SFML to the device.
+The second builds the C/C++ files linked to the executable Dromedar programs.

+The [Config File](Droml/droml.config) contains two `drmlibs` and two `cpplibs` items, depending on whether you want to build a turtle graphics application or not.
+The first line for each identifier counts, so you need to swap them around to match your wishes for the application.

+After you've done that, you can use the `Turtle` module without having to specify any additional compiler information when you compile source programs using `droml`.

+This [file](Droml/ExamplePrograms/Turtle.drm) is an example program which uses turtle graphics.

 ## Expanding The Standard Library

 It is possible to write extensions to the Dromedar standard library - both in Dromedar and in C (the language in which most of the standard library is implemented) - or even in C++ (which is a slightly more involved process).